Tag: Mary Creagh

 Mary Creagh – 2016 Parliamentary Question to the Department for Communities and Local Government

-To ask the Secretary of State for Communities and Local Government, how many people in (a) Wakefield and (b) the UK have purchased homes through Help to Buy.
+To ask the Secretary of State for Communities and Local Government, what proportion of people who have purchased homes under the Help to Buy scheme were from BAME communities since the introduction of that scheme.

 Brandon Lewis